dev-nowornet/Laravel-5.8-Complete-Installation-Cloud9-C9/README.md

 Total installation will take about 10 minutes which is normal.
 It will also create auth scaffolding and make the first migration.

 PHPMYADMIN credentials are: root and no password.
+# FOR DEVELOPMENT ONLY!